 We know that great drums speak for themselves so we seek to emphasise the natural character of the drums, the acoustic environment, and toneful gear without polishing away the occasional quirks and imperfections that give life to a drum sound.
 Having said that, like most musicians we appreciate a well-crafted instrument and take pride in the quality of our work, carefully honing the many details that contribute to an expressive sample library.

 We go to great lengths to ensure the source sounds right before the recording session begins.
 We seek out the right set of drums to fit the vision, often a vintage beauty, occasionally a modern beast.
-We toil in the rehearsal room, tuning and tweaking the kit until it sings (or thuds, or snaps) and we hunt out and audition specific cymbals and outboard pieces until we obtain the necessary tone.
+We toil in the rehearsal room, tuning and tweaking the kit until it sings , or thuds, or pops.
+We hunt down and audition cymbals and outboard pieces until we obtain the tone we’re looking for.
 We locate the optimal acoustic tracking space, and once we finally hit record, the sound is already there at the source.

 The recording session is where we seek to preserve and accentuate the character of the drums.
-It begins by dialing in the sounds through experimentation and tried and true engineering methods.
+It begins by dialling in the sounds through experimentation and tried and true engineering methods.
 Our patience is then put to the test for the remainder of the session, listening intently to hit after hit after hit.
 It’s a hard task for the drummer, bordering on torturous, to pull maximum tone out of each hit consistently for hours on end.
 We leave the session with the sound of cymbals slowly vibrating to a standstill firmly etched in our minds.

 We pick things up by sifting through the many hours of recorded material, inspecting transients and waveforms in ridiculous detail and critically listening to every drum hit as we boil the session down to a precision-trimmed batch of samples.
 The samples are then assembled into raw Kontakt/Trigger instruments, which are then mixed to fit the concept we’re aiming for, iterating until we’re happy.
 We test the kit and finally package it all up before sending it into the world.